 200-level and beyond

-If you are enrolled in the Bachelor of Science with an endorsement in Biotechnology you will study a number of required courses at 200-level.
+If you are enrolled in the BSc with an endorsement in Biotechnology you will study a number of required courses at 200-level.
 These courses will establish a scientific basis for more advanced topics in biotechnology.

-All students majoring in Biological Sciences must take BIOL209 Introduction to Biological Data Analysis.
+All students majoring in BSc must take BIOL209 Introduction to Biological Data Analysis.

 As an emerging field with both national and international importance, biotechnology provides many career opportunities in universities, business, government agencies, Crown Research Institutes and in ministries concerned with the environment, agriculture and forestry.